sexibytes/sexigraf/README.md

 [![SexiBanner](http://www.sexigraf.fr/wp-content/uploads/2017/07/SexiGrafBanner.png)](http://www.sexigraf.fr)

 SexiGraf is a fully open-source vSphere centric Graphite VMware appliance with a Grafana frontend.
-It pulls VI and VSAN metrics from VMware vCenter APIs, push them to Graphite and let Grafana produces the gorgeous dashboards we love so much!
+It pulls VI and vSAN metrics from VMware vCenter APIs, push them to Graphite and let Grafana produces the gorgeous dashboards we love so much!

 *Full changelog is available here: [CHANGELOG.md](CHANGELOG.md)*